25 Washington, DC Travel Tips to Avoid Missing Out

 Picnic on the Tidal Basin or National Mall

 One of our favorite things to do in summer is to visit the nation’s oldest fish market, The Municipal Fish Market, along the Potomac River.
 We’ll often buy some boiled shrimp, crab cakes and maybe a piece of delicious deep fried salmon, hush puppies and coleslaw.
-It’s less than 10 minutes walk to sit across from the Jefferson Memorial on the Tidal Basin.
-We’re surprised that so few other people do this!
+It is less than a 10 minute walk to sit across from the Jefferson Memorial on the Tidal Basin.
+We are surprised that so few other people do this!

 picnic of shrimp & corn along the tidal basin DC